yonjah/hapi-sol/README.md

 - `rlBucket` bucket to use for rate limiting __default('session')__
 - `rlGetKey` function for getting the rate limiting key from the request __default(request => request.info.remoteAddress)__
 - `rlAddHeaders` add rate limiting headers to limited responses __default(true)__
-- `password` Password to be use to encrypt the cookie data sent to the user, since we are not sending any sensitive data this can be be left undefined __default(undefined)__
 - `cacheId` the cache ID to use when saving sessions __default('\_hapi\_session')__
 - `cache` caching manager if you want to use your own storage (needs to implement _get_,_set_ and _drop_ methods) __default(undefined)__
 - `validateFunc` A function to farther validate the cookie if needed function signature should be (request, credentials) __default(undefined)__